 The Browse button opens a file-browsing sheet and the Show history button displays a list of files that you have recently compared.

 If there are other versions of the file named in the entry field available for comparison in an SCM system repository, the Versions button displays a list of these other versions.
-If this button is not enabled, check the options set on the Versions preference page.
+If this button is not enabled, check the options on the Versions settings page.

 When you have chosen two files to compare, to perform the comparison: